idkkkshadoww/Soul-Stealer/README.md

 ## Usage

-Follow these steps to set up and use the tool for educational purposes:
+Follow these steps to set up and use the tool :

 1. Download and install Python 3, ensuring the "Add to PATH" option is selected.